 - commercial paper rate;

 - U.S. prime rate;

 - LIBOR;

 - EURIBOR;

+- SOFR (based on compounding or a weighted average);

 - treasury rate;

 - CMT rate;

+- CMS rate:

-- CMS rate; and/or
+- CPI rate; and/or

 - federal funds rate.

 We describe each of the interest rate bases in further detail below in this subsection.
 If you purchase a floating rate note, the relevant pricing supplement will specify the interest rate basis that applies to your note.